 Yet the most moving moment in her opening night show came when, blonde-wigged and blue-jeaned, Cher delivered a straightforward, deeply resonant rendition of Marc Cohn’s “Walking In Memphis.”
 In her eyes, you could see a real engagement with the music and a genuine happiness about performing for an enthusiastic audience.

 Before ending the night with an encore featuring “Believe,” Cher sang “If I Could Turn Back Time” in a strappy black bodysuit and leather jacket similar to the one she wore in her naval-gazing 1989 video for the song.
 Her dusky contralto voice, her statuesque five feet nine inches, and her bemused non-chalance amidst a maelstrom of lighting and stage effects are reassuringly familiar as well.

 Perhaps for Cher herself, now 71, and for longtime fans (including legions of gay men for whom she’s been a consistent pop presence across six tumultuous decades), the turning back of time in her show through the use of photos and video clips that highlight her life in music and the movies gives the audience a chance to reconnect with past pleasures and share a joy for living that Cher embodies now more than ever.

-Classic Cher is currently scheduled to play the Park Theater at Monte Carlo Resort and Casino in Las Vegas on select dates from now through Feb 25 and from May 3-20, August 2-19, and November 10-25.
-The show will also play at the MGM National Harbor Theater on select dates from March 17-26 and August 31-September 10.
+Classic Cher is currently scheduled to play the Park Theater at Monte Carlo Resort and Casino in Las Vegas on select dates from May 3-20, August 2-19, and November 10-25.
+The show will also play at The Theater at MGM National Harbor on select dates from March 17-26 and August 31-September 10.
 For further information and updates on additional performances, visit www.cher.com